 Quick Summary

 The IT industry evolves with time, as does the technology and its technical requirements.
-Keeping the project updated is inevitable even if one of the technologies from the tech stack has been updated.
-It is because whenever the technology evolves, it updates its dependencies and libraries, removes unwanted garbage code, and adds new features that enhance the development and workflow.
+Keeping the project updated is inevitable, even if one of your technologies from the tech stack has been modernized.

-Vue 3 is comparatively new updated technology.
-There’s no need to update your entire Vue 2 project to Vue 3 immediately, but you should start planning it out because as time passes, lesser third-party libraries will support version 2, and maybe VueJS will not lower the development support for version 2.
+Vue 3 is the new technology update and there’s no need to update your entire Vue 2 project to Vue 3 immediately.
+However, if you start planning it out because as time passes, lesser third-party libraries will support version 2, and maybe VueJS will not lower the development support for version 2.

 VueJs 3 is written from scratch and comes with even better performance, better tree-shaking, smaller size, improved TypeScript support, and many new features for developing large-scale enterprise software.

-Now, before we begin the process of Vue 2 to Vue 3 migration, it’s essential to understand the differences between the two versions and the improvements that have been implemented in Vue 3.
+Before we begin the Vue 2 to Vue 3 migration process, it’s essential to understand the differences between the two versions and the improvements implemented in Vue 3.

 The first major difference between Vue2 and Vue3 is creating an application from scratch.